Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <p> Since the presence of a professional fire station can lower home insurance rates, a quantile classification of property home values from the American Community Survey (Census Tract level) was used to ensure that these discounts were equitably distributed.
 Lower valued homes were weighed higher than higher valued homes.  </p> <br>

+<p> Land parcels need to have enough space to accomadate a fire station.
+The amount of acreage that is required depends on how large the station is, with some sources recommending at least five acres (American planning association).
+For this study, however, the smallest existing professional fire stations land parcel size will be used -- in this case, it is a one acre land parcel. </p> <br>

 <h3> Demographic and Zoning Data Important for Site Selection </h3> <br>

 <p> Before looking at the fire response service in Warren County, it is worthwhile to observe the distribution of and changes in the overall population.
 Figure 3 below depicts a dot density map of Warren County, whose population at the time was 134,510 people.
 Bowling Green, containing more than half of Warren County’s population at 72,642 people, is essentially saddled between I-65 and I-165 in the center of the county.
 Suburban sprawl northeast and south of Bowling Green shows a moderate population density, and the rest of Warren County, more rural in character, has a low population density.  </p> <br>